 While we rely on these third parties for research and development activities, we remain responsible for ensuring that each of our clinical trials is conducted in accordance with the general investigational plan and protocols for the trial.
 Moreover, the FDA requires us to comply with GCP regulations, for conducting, recording and reporting the results of clinical trials to assure that data and reported results are credible and accurate and that the rights, safety and welfare of trial participants are protected.
 Other countries' regulatory agencies also have requirements for clinical trials.
 If we or any of our CROs or third-party contractors fail to comply with applicable GCPs, the data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
-In addition, our clinical trials must be conducted with product produced under cGMP regulations.
-Our failure to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process.
+In addition, our clinical trials must be conducted with produced under cGMP regulatory approval process.
 We also are required to register ongoing clinical trials and post the results of completed clinical trials on a government-sponsored database, www.ClinicalTrials.gov, within specified timeframes.
-Failure to do so can result in fines, adverse publicity, and civil and criminal sanctions
+Failure to do so can result in fines, adverse publicity, and civil and criminal sanctions.